By Claire Valdini

 Lebanon were also hacked.

-At the time of writing, all the websites were operating again.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+At the time of writing, all the websites were operating again.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.